VT Cosmetics Cica Daily Soothing Mask

 Since it is an animal-derived product, this ingredient is not considered vegan.
 For vegan alternatives, check out Galactomyces Ferment Filtrate or Centella Asiatica Extract.

-Learn more about Propolis ExtractCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Propolis ExtractCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.